vasole/fisx/README.rst

 D.K.G. de Boer et al, X-Ray Spectrometry 22 (1993) 33-28

-Tertiary excitation is accounted for with an appproximation.
+Tertiary excitation is accounted for via an appproximation.

 The accuracy of the corrections has been tested against experimental data and Monte Carlo simulations.